arduino/docs-content/content/hardware/02.hero/boards/uno-rev3/tutorials/PWM-using-MATLAB-Tutorial/PWM-using-MATLAB-Tutorial.md

 ![Selection of Connection Type](assets/connectiontype.png)

-**4.** Choose the "Uno" from the dropdown menu, as well as the relevant COM port, and click on the blue `Program` button to upload the Arduino Server to the board.
+**4.** Choose the "UNO" from the dropdown menu, as well as the relevant COM port, and click on the blue `Program` button to upload the Arduino Server to the board.
 When you have done so, click on next.

 <p align="center">
 <img src="https://i.imgur.com/AUhpmWO.png"/>